yuqiii-wang/KnowledgeNotes/programming/java/maven.md

     <img src="imgs/idea_maven_repo_indexing.png" width="50%" height="50%" alt="idea_maven_repo_indexing" />
 </div>
 </br>

+When new artifacts are added to the repository, the index must be regenerated or incrementally updated to reflect changes.
+Without this, tools might not recognize new artifacts.

 5. If Maven UI tab is not seen from the IDEA, make sure there is a `pom.xml` file present in the project, then add the project as a maven project.